 Originally from New York City, Laurens felt sense developed through the contrast of the citys prodigious exterior, to the small space of her familys apartment, and later the panorama of the mountains.
 Her work finds an affinity in the place where visceral and structural meet, a shared intersection of body, culture, and history, with the mundane as monumental.

-Drawn to the quiet expanse of nature, Lauren makes a home in upstate New York.
-She exhibits nationally and held residencies at The Clay Studio of Missoula and Watershed Center for the Ceramic Arts, where she received the Kiln God Award.
+Lauren exhibits nationally and held residencies at The Clay Studio of Missoula and Watershed Center for the Ceramic Arts, where she received the Kiln God Award.
 Lauren currently serves on the Board of The National Council on Education for the Ceramic Arts as Director at Large.
 She holds an MFA in Ceramics from Penn State University, and undergraduate degrees in Anthropology and Ceramics from Ithaca College and SUNY New Paltz.
-She currently teaches at SUNY New Paltz and at Skidmore College, and is currently an Assistant Professor of Instruction in Ceramics at Tyler School of Art in Philadelphia.
+She has taught at SUNY New Paltz and at Skidmore College, and is currently an Assistant Professor of Instruction in Ceramics at Tyler School of Art in Philadelphia.